Jonarzz/jonarzz.github.io/_posts/2019-12-29-OOP-external-api.md

 }
 ```

-We will also need a way to handle the said files:
+We will also need a way to handle said files:
 ```java
 public class TestResourceUtils {